The Red Strokes

 "The Red Strokes" is a single by country music artist Garth Brooks from his album, In Pieces.
 While only charting on the country charts in the U.S. (#49) and Canada (#38) as an album cut, it became one of his most popular songs in the United Kingdom, peaking at #13.
 This song has not been featured on any of Brooks's greatest hits albums in the United States.
-However, the ACM award-winning music video, regarded as one of the most memorable in country music history, was included in The Entertainer DVD box set.
+However, the dramatic ACM award-winning music video, regarded as one of the most memorable in country music history, was included in The Entertainer DVD box set.

 Music video

 The music video was directed by Jon Small, and premiered on CMT on November 19, 1994, as their "Hot Shot Video of the Week".
 The video opens with an all-white room.
-As the song starts, Brooks is shown rising out of the floor from a red puddle like it's water in an all-white suit and barefoot sitting at a white piano.
+As the song starts, Brooks is shown rising out of the floor from a red puddle like its water in an all-white suit and barefoot sitting at a white piano.
 As the music builds up, the different colors of paint represented, such as red, blue, and green, are splashed across him, and the piano.
 During the guitar solo, another Brooks is standing over the first Brooks on the piano wearing a black and red outfit.
-At the end of the song, Brooks goes back to an all white scene, singing "Steam on a window, salt in a kiss/Two hearts have never pounded like this", with the fade out done as red paint (the only shot digitally inserted) runs down the screen.
+At the end of the song, Brooks goes back to an all-white scene, singing "Steam on a window, salt in a kiss/Two hearts have never pounded like this", with the fade out done as red paint (the only shot digitally inserted) runs down the screen.

 The overhead shots and the shots of blue on the hands and green on the feet were done by David Gant, the piano and fiddle player for Brooks's tour band.
 The piano rising from the puddle was not done with digital enhancement.
 It's actually the video they shot (piano going down into the paint) playing in reverse.
 Vince Montefusco, mechanical & explosives special effects expert, designed and built the hydraulic rig.
 He was also involved with some of the directing of this dangerous stunt.
-Brooks did all the opening motions backwards and Vince lowered him in to the pit.
+Brooks did all the opening motions backwards and Vince lowered him into the pit.
 There was a safety medical team standing by in case the hydraulic rig failed to lift him out of the pit.